NHSA Internship Program

 - Government Affairs

-Intern positions are designed to be flexible with your time and schedule.
+Intern positions are unpaid but are designed to be flexible with your time and schedule.
 We accept applications year-round from currently-enrolled college students.
-To apply, please review our open positions and email a resume and cover letter to: email@example.com.
+To apply, please review our open positions and email a resume and cover letter to: firstname.lastname@example.org.
 Are you interested but don't see what you're looking for?
 Send us a note.

 The communications intern will assist in tracking media, updating contact lists, and creative writing for NHSA’s digital channels.